Hotspot Shield Review 2025: Does It Secure Your Data?

 Netflix tests

-• Netflix test results: Hotspot Shield allowed us to view all four Netflix regional libraries without issue.
+• Netflix test results: Hotspot Shield unblocked all the Netflix libraries we tested but couldn't load Netflix U.K.

 Netflix is always looking for VPN activity, and VPNs are always looking for ways to circumvent VPN identifiers.
-For this particular test, Hotspot Shield won.
+For this particular test, Hotspot Shield unblocked all the libraries with ease.

-A Netflix stream of Love is Blind with Hotspot Shield in the foreground
+Netflix list of top shows in the Canada today with Hotspot Shield in the foreground

 US to US US to CA US to UK US to AU